-Fig. 9 depicts the replay overhead in seconds on a linear scale (y-axis) for different number of processors (x-axis).
-In analogy to strong scaling, it illustrates that the overall trace-file replay time under call-path+parameter clustering is 93% relative to application runtime over all benchmarks and configurations, the same as without clustering.
+Fig. 9 depicts the replay times in seconds on a linear scale (y-axis) for different number of processors (x-axis).
+In analogy to strong scaling, it illustrates that the overall trace-file replay time under Call-path+Parameter clustering is 93% relative to application runtime over all benchmarks and configurations (except for POP), which the same as without clustering.
+The standard deviation of replay traces is always less than 2 except for Sweep3D, where it is 12, which is still small compared to its large execution time of ≈ 1500 seconds.